hashicorp/terraform-provider-aws/website/docs/r/lightsail_distribution.html.markdown

 ### cache_behavior_settings

 * `allowed_http_methods` - (Optional) The HTTP methods that are processed and forwarded to the distribution's origin.
-Default: `GET,HEAD,OPTIONS,PUT,PATCH,POST,DELETE`.
 * `cached_http_methods` - (Optional) The HTTP method responses that are cached by your distribution.
-Default: `GET,HEAD`.
 * `default_ttl` - (Optional) The default amount of time that objects stay in the distribution's cache before the distribution forwards another request to the origin to determine whether the content has been updated.
-Default: `86400`.
 * `forwarded_cookies` - (Required) An object that describes the cookies that are forwarded to the origin.
 Your content is cached based on the cookies that are forwarded.
 [Detailed below](#forwarded_cookies)
 * `forwarded_headers` - (Required) An object that describes the headers that are forwarded to the origin.
 Your content is cached based on the headers that are forwarded.
 [Detailed below](#forwarded_headers)
 * `forwarded_query_strings` - (Required) An object that describes the query strings that are forwarded to the origin.
 Your content is cached based on the query strings that are forwarded.
 [Detailed below](#forwarded_query_strings)
 * `maximum_ttl` - (Optional) The maximum amount of time that objects stay in the distribution's cache before the distribution forwards another request to the origin to determine whether the object has been updated.
-Default: `31536000`.
 * `minimum_ttl` - (Optional) The minimum amount of time that objects stay in the distribution's cache before the distribution forwards another request to the origin to determine whether the object has been updated.
-Default: `0`

 #### forwarded_cookies

 * `cookies_allow_list` - (Required) The specific cookies to forward to your distribution's origin.
 * `option` - (Optional) Specifies which cookies to forward to the distribution's origin for a cache behavior: all, none, or allow-list to forward only the cookies specified in the cookiesAllowList parameter.
-Default: `none`.

 #### forwarded_headers

 * `headers_allow_list` - (Required) The specific headers to forward to your distribution's origin.
 * `option` - (Optional) The headers that you want your distribution to forward to your origin and base caching on.
-Default `default`.

 #### forwarded_query_strings

 * `option` - (Optional) Indicates whether the distribution forwards and caches based on query strings.
-Default: `false`.
 * `query_strings_allowed_list` - (Required) The specific query strings that the distribution forwards to the origin.

 ### cache_behavior